 The St. Gauden’s version of the Double Eagle will usually cost a bit more because of its popular design, but the same general rule applies.
 If you can get a graded version close to the same price as a circulated coin, you can’t go wrong.

 Some proof coins, such as the 1 oz Proof American Gold Eagle, are a tremendous value right now.
 Many have been sold back in recent months, meaning inventories in bullion dealers’ vaults are growing, and thus premiums are falling.

 These type of proof coins – products generally pushed on unsuspecting investors by high-pressure, heavily commissioned rare/collectible coin salespeople – are usually tremendously overpriced and wind up being a terrible buy.
 However, right now is one of those times when it actually makes sense to add some of these products to your stash based on how low the collectible premiums have sunk.

 Another option to consider are the limited issue silver bullion coins put out by government mints including the U.S. Mint, Royal Canadian Mint, and Britain’s Royal Mint.
-The America the Beautiful series of 5 oz silver coins is a good example.
+The America the Beautiful series of 5 oz silver coins for sale is a good example.
 The U.S. Mint began the series in 2010, and issues 5 new designs each year.
 There are 56 total designs planned before the series ends in 2021.

 Many of the prior designs now command a healthy premium and some of the more recent releases sold out almost immediately.
 But those who move quickly can get them for roughly the same per-ounce premium as the silver American Eagle – the world’s most popular bullion coin with mintages in the tens of millions each year.
 These one-ounce silver bullion coins, also come in fractional sizes for those looking for someone in 1/10.
 1/4 or even 1/2 ounce.